Fritz Lang: Expressionist films: the Weimar years (1918–1933)

 In 1920, Lang met his future second wife, the writer Thea von Harbou through director Joe May.
 Harbou co-wrote and directed the film Das wandernde Bild with Lang.
-She co-wrote every Harbou-Lang film till 1933, including Dr. Mabuse, der Spieler ("Dr. Mabuse the Gambler," 1922 – which ran for over four hours, in two parts in the original version, and was the first in the Dr. Mabuse trilogy), the five-hour Die Nibelungen (1924), the dystopian film Metropolis (1927), and the science fiction film Woman in the Moon (1929).
+She co-wrote every Harbou-Lang film till 1933, including Dr. Mabuse, der Spieler ("Dr. Mabuse the Gambler", 1922 – which ran for over four hours, in two parts in the original version, and was the first in the Dr. Mabuse trilogy), the five-hour Die Nibelungen (1924), the dystopian film Metropolis (1927), and the science fiction film Woman in the Moon (1929).
 Metropolis went over budget, to the UFA's detriment.
 It was a financial flop, as were his last silent films Spies (1928) and Woman in the Moon, produced by Lang's own company.

 In 1931, independent producer Seymour Nebenzahl hired Lang to direct M for Nero-Film.
 His first "talking" picture, considered by many film scholars to be a masterpiece of the early sound era, M is a story of a child murderer (Peter Lorre in his first starring role) who is hunted down and brought to justice by Berlin's criminal underworld.

 Lang was hard to work with.
 During the climactic final scene in M, Lang allegedly threw Peter Lorre down a flight of stairs in order to give more authenticity to Lorre's battered look.

 In the films of his German period, Lang produced an oeuvre that established the characteristics later attributed to film noir, with its recurring themes of psychological conflict, paranoia, fate and moral ambiguity.

 Lang started having an affair with the Austrian actress Gerda Maurus during the filming of Spione (1928).

 At the end of 1932, Lang started filming The Testament of Dr. Mabuse.
 As Adolf Hitler came to power in January 1933, the new regime banned the film on March 30 as an incitement to public disorder.
 Testament is occasionally deemed an anti-Nazi film, as Lang had put Nazi phrases into the mouth of the title character.
 A screening of the film was cancelled by Joseph Goebbels, and it was later banned by the Reich Ministry of Public Enlightenment and Propaganda.
 In banning the film, Goebbels stated that the film "showed that an extremely dedicated group of people are perfectly capable of overthrowing any state with violence", and that the film posed a threat to public health and safety.

-Throughout his marriage with Harbou, Lang was known for being a philanderer.
+Throughout his marriage with von Harbou, Lang was known for being a philanderer.
 Two of his lovers of these years included Gerda Maurus, the leading actress in Lang's last silent films Spione (1928) and Woman in the Moon (1929), and Lily Latte in 1931.
 In the early 1930s, Harbou started an affair with Ayi Tendulkar, an Indian journalist and student 17 years her junior.